 General Business — No Concentration

-Students may combine this degree with certificate programs offered by the Business and Economics Division or with a degree in another area to improve their employability.
+Enables students to customize their academic programs to meet specific goals and is often used by students who are interested in transferring to a four-year institution.
+The associate's degree in General Business with no concentration is the most basic and flexible degree offered by the Business and Computer Technology Division.
+Students may combine this degree with certificate programs offered by the Business and Computer Technology Division or with a degree in another area to improve their employability.
 The division offers the following certificates:

 - Computer Software Applications